stfc/PSyclone/doc/psyclone_script.rst

 Fortran INCLUDE Files
 ---------------------

-If the algorithm file and/or the files containing the kernels called by the algorithm contain INCLUDE statements then the location of any INCLUDE'd files must be supplied to PSyclone via the ``-I`` or ``--include`` option.
+For the NEMO API, if the source code to be processed by PSyclone contains INCLUDE statements then the location of any
+INCLUDE'd files must be supplied to PSyclone via the ``-I`` or ``--include`` option.
 Multiple locations may be specified by using multiple ``-I`` flags, e.g.::

-  > psyclone -I/some/path -I/some/other/path alg.f90
+  > psyclone api "nemo" -I /some/path -I /some/other/path alg.f90

-(This is necessary because INCLUDE statements are a part of the Fortran language and must therefore be parsed - they are not handled by any pre-processing step).
+(This is necessary because INCLUDE lines are a part of the Fortran language and must therefore be parsed - they are not handled by any pre-processing step).

+Attempting to specify ``-I``/``--include`` for any API other than NEMO will be rejected by PSyclone.